 Both safety launches and coaching launches should be equipped with appropriate personal protective equipment (PPE).
 This should include face covering, apron and gloves for those in the launch and spare face covering for anyone that might need to be rescued.
-As a safety launch's primary purpose is to provide rescue cover, those in the launch must wear the apron, face covering and gloves at all times to ensure they are ready to respond quickly if required.
+As a safety launch's primary purpose is to provide rescue cover, those in the launch must have access to an apron, face covering and gloves at all times to ensure they are ready to respond quickly if required.